White Rose: Origin of the name

 Under Gestapo interrogation, Hans Scholl gave several explanations for the origin of the name "The White Rose", and suggested he may have chosen it while he was under the emotional influence of a 19th-century poem with the same name by German poet Clemens Brentano.
-It has also been speculated that the name might have been taken from either the Cuban poet, Jose Marti's verse "Cultivo una rosa blanca" or the novel Die Weiße Rose (The White Rose) by B. Traven, which Hans Scholl and Alex Schmorell had both read.
+It has also been speculated that the name was taken from either the Cuban poet, Jose Marti's verse "Cultivo una rosa blanca" or the novel Die Weiße Rose (The White Rose) by B. Traven, which Hans Scholl and Alex Schmorell had both read.
 They also wrote that the symbol of the white rose was intended to represent purity and innocence in the face of evil.

 If the White Rose was indeed named after Traven's novel, Hans Scholl's interrogation testimony may have been intentionally vague in order to protect Josef Soehngen, the anti-Nazi bookseller who had supplied this banned book.
 Söhngen had provided the White Rose members with a safe meeting place for exchange of information, and receipt of occasional financial contributions.
-Söhngen kept a stash of banned books hidden in his store, and had also hidden such books when being printed.
+Söhngen kept a stash of banned books hidden in his store, and had also hidden such books when they were being printed.